-The Medicare Supplement Open enrollment period is the one time in your life you can enroll into any Medicare Supplement (Medigap) plan without medically qualifying.
-Since most people only get this one time, best use it wisely and enroll in your Medigap plan.
+The Medicare Supplement Open enrollment period is the one time in your life you can enroll in any Medicare Supplement (Medigap) plan without medically qualifying.
+Since most people only get this once, best use it wisely and enroll in your Medigap plan.

-You can sign up for a Medigap plan any time of the year, but you’ll have to answer health questions.
+You can sign up for a Medigap plan any year, but you’ll have to answer health questions.
 Depending on your health, you may not get coverage.
 Your Medigap Open Enrollment Period is NOT the same as the Annual Enrollment Period.

 What is the Medicare Supplement Open Enrollment Period?

 Your Medicare Supplement Open Enrollment period is a once-in-a-lifetime period you get when you start Medicare.
 For most people, it’s when you turn 65.
 Sometimes it begins once you retire and start your Medicare Part B.

 During your one-time Medigap Open Enrollment Period, you can:

 - Enroll in any Medigap plan with any carrier without health qualifications

 - Change as many times as you want as long as you’re still in your open enrollment window